pslucas0212/RHEL-EUS/README.md

 Enabled:   1
 ```

 For RHEL 8 the rhel-8-for-x86_64-appstream-rpms and rhel-8-for-x86_64-baseos-rpms repos are from the `master branch`.
 They have all the RPMs that will bring you up to the latest minor version.
-In this example, RHEL 8.8 and then some for RHEL 8.
+In this example RHEL 8.8 and then some for RHEL 8.

 For RHEL 9 the rhel-9-for-x86_64-appstream-rpms and rhel-9-for-x86_64-baseos-rpms repos are from the `master branch`.
 They have all the RPMs that will bring you up to the latest minor version.
-In this example, and RHEL 9.2 and then some for RHEL 9.
+In this example RHEL 9.2 and then some for RHEL 9.

 Let's enable the EUS repositories for RHEL 8 and 9.
 We can find the repository names here [How to Access EUS](https://access.redhat.com/articles/rhel-eus#c5).

-**RHEL 8** enable EUS repos.
+**RHEL 8** enabled EUS repos.
 ```
 $ sudo subscription-manager repos --disable=rhel-8-for-x86_64-appstream-rpms --disable=rhel-8-for-x86_64-baseos-rpms
 Repository 'rhel-8-for-x86_64-appstream-rpms' is disabled for this system.